-Within the "traditional" Metaverses, we find, for example, the classic video game Grand Theft Auto.
+Within the “traditional” Metaverses, we find, for example, the classic video game Grand Theft Auto.
 The saga began in 1997.
-The game's main story allows you to virtually establish relationships with other users in an open world that replicates the real world.
-For example, a style of gameplay that has become very popular in GTA is "Roleplay."
-A mode in which the player's avatar has a job that exactly replicates the real world.
+The game’s main story allows you to virtually establish relationships with other users in an open world, replicating the real world.
+For example, a style of gameplay that has become very popular in GTA is “Roleplay.”
+A mode in which the player’s avatar has a job that exactly replicates the real world.
 Thus, you usually start with a low-profile trade, such as Garbage Man or cab driver, and depending on the money and experience gained, you can move up socially in virtual reality.

-A remarkable example of a "traditional" metaverse with similar characteristics to blockchain metaverses is Roblox.
-It is an online video game platform with a game creation system that allows users to create their virtual worlds.
-Thus, even though it doesn't use blockchain technology, many Roblox video game developers see it as the natural evolution of the platform.
+A remarkable example of a “traditional” metaverse with similar characteristics to blockchain metaverses is Roblox.
+It is an online video game platform with a game creation system allowing users to create virtual worlds.
+Thus, even though it doesn’t use blockchain technology, many Roblox video game developers see it as the natural evolution of the platform.
 Roblox has previously launched a Blockchain virtual environment pilot test called PlayDapp Town on Polygon.

 Within blockchain metaverses, there is a distinction between centralized and decentralized.
 The main difference between these two types of metaverses lies in the control of the virtual world.
-Those companies control centralized blockchain metaverses, such as Earth2 or Facebook's launch.
-In these metaverses, the central organization holds all user data, the only one deciding on its future.
-Likewise, the difference between these blockchain metaverses and "traditional" ones is that the former does integrate crypto payments, and virtual elements are in the form of NFTs.
+Those companies control centralized blockchain metaverses, such as Earth2 or Facebook’s launch.
+In these metaverses, the central organization holds all user data, the only one deciding its future.
+Likewise, the difference between these blockchain metaverses and “traditional” ones is that the former does integrate crypto payments, and virtual elements are in the form of NFTs.
 Therefore, they do have a virtual economy of their own.
-But this economy's control lies in a few organizers' hands.
+But this economy’s control lies in a few organizers’ hands.